Soemantri Brodjonegoro Stadium

 Sumantri Brojonegoro Stadium (Indonesian: Stadion Soemantri Brodjonegoro) is a multi-use stadium in South Jakarta, DKI Jakarta, Indonesia.
 It is currently used mostly for football matches and is used as the home stadium for PSJS South Jakarta.
 The stadium has a capacity of 5,000 people.

 The stadium has been used for various purposes.
 On 24 May 2001, Irish vocal pop band Westlife held a concert for their Where Dreams Come True Tour supporting their album Coast to Coast.
 Final round of the AQUA Danone Nations Cup 2018 was held in this stadium.
-2017-18 IBL Finals game 2 and 3 was also held in this statdium.
+2017-18 IBL Finals game 2 and 3 was also held in this stadium.